 Serving Suggestions

 - Light entree: The edamame and generous amount of veggies make it more satisfying than your average pasta or noodle salad.
-To make it more filling, you can increase the amount of edamame, add another protein source, or serve it with a side dish.
+To make it even more filling, increase the amount of edamame, add another protein source, or serve it with a side dish.

 Pair it with:- a simple baked or pan-fried tofu